dhyabi2/NANO_MCP_SERVER/README.md

-# MCP (Nano Cryptocurrency) Server
+# NANO MCP (Nano Cryptocurrency) Server

 ## Overview

-MCP (NANO Cryptocurrency) Server provides a JSON-RPC 2.0 API for interacting with the NANO cryptocurrency network.
+NANO MCP (NANO Cryptocurrency) Server provides a JSON-RPC 2.0 API for interacting with the NANO cryptocurrency network.
 This server supports both HTTP and stdio transports, making it versatile for different integration scenarios.

 ## What is NANO Cryptocurrency?